Why do many Innkeepers Fear and

 to buy.

-With so many different brand names available, how can an innkeeper decide which
+brand names available, how can you decide which

-one is the best?
+is the best?
 The fear of making a wrong choice or not getting some key feature

 that you will need later but were not aware up at purchase time.
 This fear can prevent many